-“So…which one was that?”
+“So… which one was that?”
 Butterfly asks very coolly.
-I can tell that she is displeased about the public confrontation but it appears that she wants to hold me accountable for it.
+I can tell that she’s displeased about the public confrontation, but it appears that she wants to hold me accountable for it.

 “That one was Greta,” I answer just as coolly and my sarcasm doesn’t get past her as she turns to glare at me, a warning of caution evident in her eyes.
 “Greta was hoping to be my sub, but she was declined for a much better option.”
-This answer didn’t please Butterfly at all.
-I could see the questioning in her eyes and she finally made it verbal.
+This answer doesn’t please Butterfly at all.
+I can see the questioning in her eyes and she finally makes it verbal.